 Oh and if you are a couple traveling, you can also book Romantic Private Beach Dinner for a unique experience. 🙂

-Best Things to do in Bali Indonesia #3 – Go snorkelling or scuba diving
+Activity #3 – Go snorkelling or scuba diving

 On a tropical island like Bali, you best believe that snorkelling and scuba diving are some of the best activities you can do!
 The all-year-round warm temperatures of the waters off the coastlines, even during their colder, wet seasons, average lows of 21 degrees (Celsius), so if you’re the type who’s avoided ocean waters because of their often sub-arctic temperatures, then you don’t have to worry.
 The warm water temperatures are one thing that set the perfect conditions of Bali’s waters for snorkelling – you have to see the underwater life to believe just how beautiful it is.